This post may contain affiliate links. See our affiliate disclosure for more.

 To find the best tool for your needs, be sure to review our full list of the best time-tracking tools for freelancers here.
 With any of these tools, you’ll be able to better manage your time and become more productive in your work.

-Our favorite one is probably Hectic.
+Our favorite one is probably Moxie.
 It’s simple, has a mobile app, and it can turn your tracked time into an invoice with a couple clicks.
 You also can get this feature for free on their Essentials plan.
 Feel free to check it out.

 Productivity software can also be a great asset when scheduling your freelance life.